mtdvlpr/cmd-blog/src/blog/meesterproef.md

 ### Week 1

+We started the week with preparing for the briefing with the client.We started the week with preparing for the briefing with the client.

 #### Preparation

-We started the week with preparing for the briefing with the client.
 We went through the assignment description and created an initial MoSCoW analysis.
 We also created a list of questions for the client and started researching possible solutions for the assignment.
 The client described a native app for Android and IOS, so I immediately started researching how we could create a native app using web technologies.
 I found Quasar, a Vue.js framework that allows you to create a native app using Vue.js.
 With one code base, we could create a PWA, android app and IOS app.

 We have divided the roles within the team.
 I will be mainly responsible for writing the notes for every meeting and discussion.
 Tristan will oversee the planning and make sure we stay on track.
 Quinten will be responsible for the contact with the client.
 We will all work on the design and code together.